fredriklunde/MMM-GoogleTrafficTimes/README.md

 # Module: Google Traffic Times

 A module for the MagicMirror that displays driving times from a location to one or more destinations based on Google Maps Traffic information.
 As it uses the times in traffic the values are dynamic as long as there is reasonaby accurate traffic detail available to Google in your area.
+The results are displayed in response bubbles which have a white circle as long as the travel time in traffic is the same or shorter than the equivalent Google holds excluding traffic data.
+If the in traffic travle time is longer then th circle border changes to red in order to quickly identify the increased travel time.

 # Installation
 Navigate into your MagicMirror's ~/MagicMirror/modules folder and execute git clone https://github.com/pjestico/MMM-GoogleTrafficTimes.git